francescmolne/assignment-4-1/README.md

 # Quantifying the influence of forest and snow characteristics on avalanche protection of forested slopes

 This research proposes a novel method allowing to simulate both the release and flow of the avalanche at the slope scale and the interaction between the snow and the forest at every individual tree.
+For futher details, the peer-reviewed research proposal is in the repository at your disposal.

 ## Description

-The code performs a set of tasks to visualize the first results of the avalanche behaviour
+The code performs a set of tasks to visualize the first results of the avalanche behaviour.

 ## Getting Started